Christopher John Boyce

-Christopher John Boyce (born 16 February 1953) is a former American defense industry employee who was convicted of selling United States spy satellite secrets to the Soviet Union in the 1970s.
+Christopher John Boyce (born February 16, 1953) is a former American defense industry employee who was convicted of spying for the Soviet Union in 1977.

+Boyce was raised in Southern California and began working for aerospace firm TRW Inc. in 1974.
+In 1977 he and a childhood friend Andrew Daulton Lee were discovered to have been passing classified documents to Soviet officials in Mexico City in exchange for cash payments.
+Boyce was convicted of espionage and sentenced to 40 years in prison.
+During his trial he attracted attention in Australia for his disclosures about joint Australian–American activities at the Pine Gap base in Australia, as well as allegations of CIA involvement in the 1975 dismissal of the Australian prime minister Gough Whitlam.

+In 1980, Boyce escaped from the Lompoc Federal Correctional Complex.
+He subsequently carried out a series of bank robberies in Idaho and Washington, apparently with the intent of defecting to the Soviet Union.
+Boyce was recaptured in 1981 and the following year was convicted of escaping from a federal penitentiary and bank robbery offences, receiving a further 28-year prison sentence.
+He was eventually paroled in 2002.
+His espionage activities were dramatised in the 1979 Robert Lindsey book The Falcon and the Snowman and a 1985 film of the same name.

 Early life

-Boyce is the son of Noreen Boyce (née Hollenbeck) and former McDonnell Douglas Aircraft Corporation Director of Security Charles Eugene Boyce.
+Boyce is the son of Charles Eugene Boyce, former Director of Security for McDonnell Douglas Aircraft Corporation, and Noreen, née Hollenbeck.
 Along with his three brothers and five sisters, Boyce was reared in Southern California, in the affluent community of Rancho Palos Verdes, a suburb southwest of Los Angeles.

 In 1974, Boyce was hired at TRW, an aerospace firm in Redondo Beach, California.
-Due to his father's position at McDonnell Douglas, Boyce was able to obtain employment.

 Espionage

 Within months, Boyce was promoted to a highly sensitive position in TRW's "Black Vault" (classified communications center) with a top secret security clearance, where he worked with National Reconnaissance Office (NRO) transmissions.